wargabasdat/Seleksi-2024-Tugas-1/README.md

 - A reviewer can create many review
 - An airline can have many reviewed flight
 - A flight can be reviewed more than once
+- An airline staff only works for 1 airline, but an airline can have many staff
+- An airline_staff can respond to many review
 - A review corresponds to exactly one flight and one user
 - 'overall_rating' in the Review schema is user-defined in this context, not from average rating calculation
 - Some attributes are not informed, like the time of flight, reviewer's email and password